Good Logo vs Bad Logo Design & How it Can Affect Your Business

 - Be adaptable for future business growth.

-Translating an entire business proposition into one symbol while being aesthetically pleasing and enticing to your customers is a complicated process.
+Translating an entire business proposition into one symbol while being aesthetically pleasing and enticing to your customers is complicated.

 This article explores the design elements of a logo, how a good logo can significantly impact your business and how an okay logo will leave your company falling short of success.